-The financial neutral helps the parties to clearly identify their property and financial issues, their incomes and expenses, to effectively document such matters for the collaborative lawyers to use in the negotiations which take place whilst at the same time helping the clients with immediate budgeting concerns, identifying key financial issues needing to be addressed in the negotiations and assisting in the settlement process by analysing tax issues and projecting long term financial consequences of various settlement options which may be put forward.
+The financial neutral helps the parties to clearly identify their property and financial issues, their incomes, and expenses, to effectively document such matters for the collaborative lawyers to use in the negotiations which take place whilst at the same time helping the clients with immediate budgeting concerns, identifying key financial issues needing to be addressed in the negotiations and assisting in the settlement process by analysing tax issues and projecting long term financial consequences of various settlement options which may be put forward.
 (Details of an accountant who has been actively involved in the collaborative process and has been a co-trainer in the training of collaborative family lawyers and other professionals can be provided if required).

 Having a team approach contains conflict and educates clients in ways which can significantly reduce their legal fees.
-The team approach streamlines negotiations and provides long lasting “value-added” resolutions.
+The team approach streamlines negotiations and provides long-lasting “value-added” resolutions.
 It enables the clients to enter into educated resolutions of the matters of concern to them.

 Having a team approach usually results in a resolution that costs less than it would have been if they had been represented solely by their collaborative lawyers.
-It enables the parties to reach respectful, efficient, lasting, mutually workable solutions to divorce related problems that will help the parties as parents provide effective co-parenting of their children in the future.
+It enables the parties to reach respectful, efficient, lasting, mutually workable solutions to divorce-related problems that will help the parties as parents provide effective co-parenting of their children in the future.
 All interdisciplinary collaborative professionals sign contractual agreements that bar them as with the collaborative lawyers, from participating in contested Court proceedings between the parties.

 International Academy of Collaborative Professionals (IACP)

 An International Academy of Collaborative Professionals was founded to maintain a consistent vision of core elements and standards for collaborative practice.
-The IACP was founded in the mid 1990s.
+The IACP was founded in the mid-1990s.
 It sets and maintains the standards for collaborative practice throughout the world.

-Details of the IACP is available here.
+Details of the IACP are available here.